 It can also be used with a variety of materials, including mild steel, aluminium and stainless steel, and is easy to use in tight environments.

-When is TIG Welding Used?
+When TIG Welding Requires Specific Conditions?

 It also gives a great combination of clean and strong joins, making it ideal for large-scale applications, where the join is likely to come under a lot of strain.
 Because of this, TIG welding is the preferred method for joining metals in the aerospace industry.